mulle-sde/mulle-sde/README.md

 ## mulle-sde init

-Create a **mulle-sde** project.
+Create a mulle-sde project.

-As the various tools that comprise **mulle-sde** are configured with environment variables, `mulle-sde init` will create  a virtual environment using **mulle-env**, so that various projects can coexist on a filesystem with minimized interference.
+As the various tools that comprise mulle-sde are configured with environment variables, `mulle-sde init` will create  a virtual environment using [mulle-env](//github.com/mulle-sde/mulle-env), so that various projects can coexist on a filesystem with minimized interference.

 > For the followinge example you need to install the following extension:
 > [mulle-sde-cmake-c](//github.com/mulle-sde/mulle-sde-cmake)